dm20/gif-maker/README.md

 ## 2) put the script and all of the frames (images) in a folder
 - You'll want to make sure the frames have some ordering to them in the filenames (see the sample)
+- The frames can be PNG, JPEG, or even GIF frames as in the sample

 ## 3) get the pathname of the folder and change the path variable on line 4 in gif_maker.py